 To ensure the safety and well-being of our entire campus community, Massachusetts law requires that educational visitors are immunized against common contagious illnesses.
 Please ensure your immunizations are up to date prior to arrival on campus.

 Harvard Division of Continuing Education Professional Development programs are not covered by Harvard’s Tuition Assistance Plan (TAP).

 To cancel or transfer your registration, write to firstname.lastname@example.org.

-Participants who cancel between four weeks and one week prior to the start of the program will be assessed a $300 cancellation fee.
+Participants who cancel between four weeks and one week prior to the start of the program will be assessed a $300 cancellation fee for two-day programs, and a $600* cancellation fee for Essential Management Skills for Emerging Leaders or Digital Marketing Strategy.
 Participants who cancel less than one week prior to the start of the program will be refunded half the program fee.
-If you do not cancel and do not attend the program, you forfeit the fee.
+If you do not cancel and do not attend the program, you forfeit the entire tuition.

 Programs may be added or cancelled throughout the year.
 If a program is cancelled, Professional Development will refund the program tuition in full but is not responsible for travel, accommodations, or other expenses incurred by the participant.

 Refusal of Registration

 Harvard Division of Continuing Education (DCE) may refuse registration to anyone who has been required to withdraw from another Harvard school or course.

 The Harvard Division of Continuing Education deals directly with individual participants.
 We do not work with agents, book groups of participants, or offer any commission or discount for doing so.